microsoft/LightGBM/docs/FAQ.md

 ---

+- **Question 4**: When using LightGBM GPU, I cannot reproduce results over several runs.

+- **Solution 4**: It is a normal issue, there is nothing we/you can do about.
+For reproducible results, please use CPU version.

+---

 ### R-package

 - **Question 1**: I used `setinfo`, tried to print my `lgb.Dataset`, and now the R console froze!